The Daily Stormer: Reaction from white nationalists

-White nationalist websites such as Stormfront and Counter-Currents have taken issue with what they see as lowbrow coverage on The Daily Stormer, as well as Anglin's defense of Christianity and denunciation of the white supremacist group Christian Identity.
+White nationalist websites such as Stormfront and Counter-Currents have taken issue with what they see as lowbrow coverage on The Daily Stormer, as well as Anglin's defense of Christianity and denunciation of the white supremacist ideology Christian Identity.
 Kyle Rogers of the Council of Conservative Citizens has also criticized the website for reprinting its material.
 Anglin has also been criticized for his relationships with Filipinas, and for his insults towards white women on his website.

 Colin Liddell of AlternativeRight.com has criticized Anglin's beliefs and tone.
 Liddell, who believes that stopping migration and encouraging higher birthrates is more important for preserving the white race, condemned Anglin for writing that it was impossible for the race to survive without adopting his views on Jews, Hitler and the Holocaust.
 Liddell considered that Anglin was attracting poor whites with his provocative online persona in the same manner as monster trucks and professional wrestling, writing that "it is hard not to conclude that Anglin is a paid shill and agent provocateur, whose purpose is simply to infest and discredit White nationalism".
 Jared Taylor of American Renaissance criticized The Daily Stormer's "extremely harsh, dismissive and insulting tone toward blacks", which he called unhelpful.

 Others, such as the Traditionalist Youth Network, have praised The Daily Stormer for its reach and influence.
 Anglin's extreme tone has led some white nationalists to suspect that he is an undercover Jew, an accusation he finds analogous to believing that Jewish LGBT activist Allen Ginsberg was an undercover Nazi.

 Support for China

-Anglin has endorsed Xi Jinping, praising China's action to promote virility among men and censoring feminists and LGBT accounts from the Internet, and condemned several American conservatives for shilling a war against China in his article "What About China, Then?" published October 5, 2021.
-In other articles, according to Foreign Policy magazine, Anglin's Daily Stormer articles have regularly praised China for its actions against Uighur Muslims.
+According to Foreign Policy magazine, Anglin's Daily Stormer articles had regularly praised China for its actions against Uighur Muslims.
+It was reported in the same article that Anglin believed Chinese people had more freedom of speech and suggested Chinese occupation would be a welcome change from "Jewish Rule" in the West.